2014 Indianapolis 500: Friday May 23 – Pit Stop Challenge

-The annual TAG Heuer Pit Stop Challenge was held Friday May 23.
+The 37th annual TAG Heuer Pit Stop Challenge was held Friday May 23.
 A total of twelve drivers/teams qualified.
 The teams of Takuma Sato, Will Power, Scott Dixon, and Helio Castroneves, received first-round byes, and advanced directly to the quarterfinals.
 Chip Ganassi Racing with driver Scott Dixon defeated Dreyer & Reinbold-Kingdom Racing (Sage Karam) in the final round to win the annual tournament.
+It was Ganassi's second win the contest.